calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 </div>

-These methods are well suited for exploratory analysis of transportation and geodemographic data because humans are heterogeneously organized across regions.
-For example, features such as rivers and mountains can separate cities and populations, whereas transit hubs like train stations (see below) can promote local clustering of passengers.
-Neither situation is well-approximated by a parametric prior like a Gaussian distribution, and we typically don't know the number of clusters *a priori*.
-However, density-based clustering can instead rely on contrasting local densities to identify clusters, regardless of their shapes or sizes.
+These methods are well suited for exploratory analysis of transportation and geodemographic data because humans are often heterogeneously organized across regions.
+For example, geographic features such as rivers and mountains can separate cities and populations, whereas transit hubs like train stations (see below) can promote local clustering of passengers.
+Neither situation is well-approximated by a parametric prior such as a Gaussian, and we typically don't know the number of clusters *a priori*.
+However, density-based clustering can instead rely on the contrast between local densities to identify clusters, regardless of their shapes or sizes.

 <div align="center" markdown="1">